cool-RR/python_toolbox/README.markdown

 ## Does GarlicSim give mathematical tools for simulations? ##

 **No.** GarlicSim doesn't contain any mathematical tools, or any algorithms to be used in simulations.
 These things are related to the **content** of the simulation, which is none of GarlicSim's business.
 GarlicSim handles the organization, or "bureaucracy" of the simulation, so you can concentrate on the content.
-There are many Python projects that give mathematical tools and algorithms that may be of use to you in you simulations, and you should use them in your simpack.
+If you need mathematical tools for your simulation there are many Python projects that provide them, and you may use them in your simpack that you run with GarlicSim.